zakcali/pandas-ta2numba/README.md

 mfi function->removed pd.series from code,

-using numba for speedup: tema, check if df red from csv is empty
+using numba for speedup: tema, check if df read from csv is empty fast

 adx code inspired by: https://medium.com/codex/does-combining-adx-and-rsi-create-a-better-profitable-trading-strategy-125a90c36ac adx code speed up by numba with the help of chatGPT, parts are copied from: https://www.quora.com/How-do-we-calculate-ADX-in-Python-for-backtesting and from https://stackoverflow.com/questions/63020750/how-to-find-average-directional-movement-for-stocks-using-pandas